 Side-by-side vehicles or multi-utility vehicles are increasingly used instead of quad bikes.

-To help protect you and your loved ones from having a quad bike accident this summer:
+To help protect you and your loved ones from having a quad bike accident:

 - be fully prepared by being properly trained and reading the operator’s manual for safe riding practices